Charles E W Bean, Diaries, AWM38 3DRL 606/12/1 - August 1915 - Part 1

 & then our case improved.
 Our

-men h. bn exercised in bomb theory
+men h. bn exercised in bomb throwing

 all day (Aug 9 Aug 10) by order of one Col. at

-least (Cass now 2 Bn vice Scobie K,)
+least (Cass now 2 Bn vice Scobie k.)

 Our men at last fot superiority in